Advancedouh/NonconvexFW_MC/README.md

 3. Change the working path to "./NonconvexFW_MC" in Matlab

 **Remark**: Our coding are done with Matlab 2017b for Windows.
-One have to change the formats of the pathes involved in the package if using Matlab for other operating systems.
+One has to change the formats of the pathes involved in the package if using Matlab for other operating systems.

 ### Runcodes for comparing FW, AFW and the InFaceExtendedFW-MatrixCompletion